zuqqhi2/udacity_carnd_term3/README.md

 4. Calculate total cost for each candidate and pick up lowest cost path
 5. Generating detail trajectory with spline curve fitting

+## Class

+There are 3 original classes. `PathPlanner`, `Vehicle` and `CostFunction`.

+PathPlanner control the car and generating trajectories.

+Vehicle has each other car's position and speed info, and it provides future position with simple forecast way.

+CostFunction provides each cost value with given situations(there are 4 child classes.
+1 child class for 1 cost).

 ## State Machine

 State Transitiohn Diagram is here.